universal-ctags/ctags/docs/optlib.rst

 library works well or not.
 We may reject any contribution without a test case.

 Read "Using *Units*" about how to write *Units* test cases.
-Don't write one big test case.
-Some smaller cases are helpful to know about the intent of the contributor.
+Do not write one big test case: smaller cases are helpful to know about the intent of the contributor.
+For example:

 * *Units/sh-alias.d*
 * *Units/sh-comments.d*